Tommrodrigues/Blog/content/posts/Matched Betting/index.md

 There are plenty of guides out there which give detailed walk-throughs of actual matched betting examples.
 I highly recommend [this](https://www.savethestudent.org/make-money/what-is-matched-betting.html) guide.

-Once you feel comfortable with the process, and have completed free bets suggested by guides, you can have a search around for more bookmakers offering free bets to maximise your profit.
+Once you feel comfortable with the process, and have completed free bets suggested by guides, you can have a search around for more bookmakers offering free bets to maximise your earnings.

 For some of these bookmakers, you may need to use [this](https://bonusbagging.co.uk/oddsmatching.php) auto-matcher if one is not provided in a guide.